htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     image is a directory, and the target of a bind mount doesn't exist in the target, then skip this bind mount.

+:macro-def:`SINGULARITY_USE_PID_NAMESPACES`
+    Controls if jobs using Singularity should run in a private PID namespace, with a default value of ``Auto``.
+    If set to ``Auto``, then PID namespaces will be used if it is possible to do so, else not used.
+    If set to ``True``, then a PID namespaces must be used; if the installed Singularity cannot activate PID namespaces (perhaps due to insufficient permissions), then the slot attribute ``HasSingularity`` will be set to False so that jobs needing Singularity will match.
+    If set to ``False``, then PID namespaces must not be used.

 :macro-def:`SINGULARITY_EXTRA_ARGUMENTS`
     A string value or classad expression containing a list of extra arguments to be appended to the Singularity command line.
 This can be an expression evaluted in the context of the